anthrax3/ec2-puppet-deploy/README.md

 All required settings are stored in the `config.yaml` file.
 You will also need password-less SSH keys installed on jumpboxes and puppetmasters.

+When configuring commands to run in `config.yaml` you would run a standard command with the line `- run: /path/to/command`.
+To run a command with sudo you would use `sudo` instead on `run`, like `- sudo: /path/to/command`.
+This matches the command names that `fabric` uses.
+You'll need to make sure your SSH user is configured with sudo access for sudo commands to work (obviously).

 ## Deploying Puppet Manifests to Puppetmasters

 To deploy puppet to an environment run `./deploy <env>` where `<env>` is the